ridoweb/blog.bkp33/_posts/2022-04-04-demystify-iothub-sdk.md

 Console.WriteLine($"Telemetry sent with pubAck: {pubAck.ReasonCode}" );
 ```

-To verify the telemetry has been received by hub use the Azure CLI
+To verify the telemetry has been received by hub use the Azure CLI:

 `az iot hub monitor-events -n <your-hub>`